nclient/NClient/README.md

 <a name="install" />

 ## How to install?
-The easiest way is to install [NClient package](https://www.nuget.org/packages?q=Tags%3A"NClient") using Nuget.
-For most users, it is enough to install the [NClient](https://www.nuget.org/packages/NClient) package on the client-side:
+The easiest way is to install [NClient package](https://www.nuget.org/packages?q=Tags%3A"NClient") using Nuget:
 ```
 dotnet add package NClient
 ```
-If you need to create a client via DI, install the [NClient.Extensions.DependencyInjection](https://www.nuget.org/packages/NClient.Extensions.DependencyInjection) package.
-If you want to create a client for your ASP.NET app, then install the [NClient.AspNetCore](https://www.nuget.org/packages/NClient.AspNetCore) package on the server-side, and install the [NClient](https://www.nuget.org/packages/NClient) or [NClient.Extensions.DependencyInjection](https://www.nuget.org/packages/NClient.Extensions.DependencyInjection) package on the client-side.
-To choose package for more complex case you need, see [NuGet Packages](#nuget) section.

 <a name="requirements" />